hummingbot/hummingbot/documentation/docs/installation/raspberry-pi.md

 Exit
 ```

-<Callout
-  type="warning"
+!!! warning
-  body="Restart terminal — Close and restart your terminal window to enable the correct permissions for `docker` command before proceeding."
+    Restart terminal — close and restart your terminal window to enable the correct permissions for `docker` command before proceeding.
-/>

 4. Install Hummingbot: